Smiling older man with gray hair and beard wearing a navy sweater standing on a coastal path with cliffs and ocean in the background.

 Arrow Down icon

-Your journey begins with a detailed eye exam to evaluate your current vision, eye health, and refractive errors.
-Our team will review your symptoms, discuss your vision goals, and determine whether monofocal lenses are the right IOL option for you.
+Your journey begins with a detailed eye exam to evaluate your current vision, eye health, and any refractive errors.
+Dr. Trinidad and our team will review your symptoms, discuss your vision goals, and determine whether an implantable lens is the right option for your needs.

 2 Lens Selection and Treatment Planning